MarcStan/share-emergency-contacts/Spec.md

 This feature allows multiple people who don't know each other very well to share information on a short trip (e.g. motorcycle tour with random people from fb) and have their data auto. removed from each others phone after the time period.

 (Sidenote: Of course the other person can always screenshot the information or write it down otherwise, but given that the people already interact in a high risk sport the assumtion is that no one has "evil intention" with the data).

-# Category support

-Received profiles can be added to categories and given a nickname.